tranquilit/WAPT-Documentation/source/waptserver-install/debian/install-debian-wapt.rst

   * choice #1 allows to register computers without authentication (same method as WAPT 1.3).
 The WAPT server registers all computers that ask;

-  * Choice #2 activates the initial registration based on Kerberos.
+  * Choice #2 activates the initial registration based on Kerberos. (you can activate it later)
-    Check only if you have followed the documentation on :ref:`configuring Kerberos authentication for Debian
-    <configure_krb5_auth_debian>`;

   * choice #3 does not activate the Kerberos authentication mechanism for the initial registering of machines equipped with WAPT.